tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

     # Change to the Tesseract source tree and get all submodules.
     cd tesseract
     git submodule update --init
     # Build the training tools (see above).
-Here we use a release build with sanitizers.
+Here we use a release built with sanitizers.
     cd tesseract-ocr
     ./autogen.sh
     mkdir -p bin/unittest